hypi-universe/docs-legacy/content/introduction.md

 A  **realm is a namespace** for all your apps.
 This is used in URLs and cannot be changed  once created.

 ### Organisations
 Name of your company/team/group/organisation.
 You can create as many organisations as you desire.
-But, there must be one at least one organisation in a realm
+But, there must be at least one organisation in a realm

-If your organisation has a Hypi account / realm, please ask your administrator to add you as a member of the team. **Do not register separately; doing so will create an independent organisation.**
+If your organisation has a Hypi account / realm, please ask your administrator to add you as a member of the team. **Do not register separately; doing so will create an independent realm.**

 ## App